Facebook Pixel Code

 How is vocal fold bowing treated?

-Treatment for vocal fold bowing/presbylarynges is most often treated successfully in a voice therapy program specifically designed to strengthen and re-balance the laryngeal musculature.
+Treatment for vocal fold bowing/presbylaryngis most commonly involves a voice therapy program specifically designed to strengthen and re-balance the laryngeal musculature.
 In most severe cases or for people who do not benefit from voice therapy, there are a few surgical options (such as fat injections or a laryngoplasty) that are available to help the vocal folds close, which will improve voice quality.

 Cysts